Welcome to Fox Class 2017-18

 This is a Key Stage One mixed year group class of 29 children.
 Fox Class currently has 19 Year 1 children and 10 Year 2 children.

 Our classroom is a large open plan classroom with a shared communal toilet area.
 We share resources with Chamber class.
-Mr Darling and Mr Ferguson plan together to ensure a broad and varied curriculum is provided for all children.
+Mrs Ferris and Mrs Thompson plan together to ensure a broad and varied curriculum is provided for all children.